 Joined Connecticut College: 1983

-Professor McNeish holds a Master of Music Degree in Applied Classical Guitar Performance from the Yale University School of Music, New Haven, CT.
+Professor McNeish holds a Master of Music degree in Applied Classical Guitar Performance from the Yale University School of Music, New Haven, Conn.
 He studied classical guitar with Benjamin Verdery and performed in master classes with Eliot Fiske, David Leisner, Jaap Schroeder, Ricardo Isniola, Michael Newman, Seymore Bernstein, and the Los Angeles Guitar Quartet.
 He also studied computer music programming with Jonathan Berger, and arranging with Willie Ruff.

 Earning a Bachelor of Music in Applied Classical Guitar.
 Hartt School of Music, Hartford, CT, he studied classical guitar with Oscar Ghiglia, Richard Provost, Robert Guthrie, and Alan Spriestersbach.
 He performed in master classes with David Tannenbaum, Manuel Barruecco, Sharon Isben, Nigel North, and Ben Verdery.